 M&T Bank Corporation Directors' Fees.
-Directors of M&T Bank Corporation who are not also salaried officers of M&T Bank Corporation or its subsidiaries receive an annual retainer of \$20,000 plus an attendance fee of \$2,000 for each meeting of the Board of Directors attended.
+Effective April 1, 2011, the annual retainer for directors of M&T Bank Corporation who are not also salaried officers of M&T Bank Corporation or its subsidiaries was increased from \$20,000 to \$85,000.
+Also, effective April 1, 2011, the meeting attendance fee for members of the Nomination, Compensation and Governance Committee was increased from \$1,000 to \$2,000.
 Members of the Audit and Risk Committee (other than the chair) receive an additional annual retainer of \$10,000, and the chair of the Audit and Risk Committee receives an additional annual retainer of \$20,000.
-Directors who are members of a committee of the Board of Directors of M&T Bank Corporation receive \$1,000 for each committee meeting attended, except members of the Audit and Risk Committee, who receive \$3,000 for each Audit and Risk Committee meeting attended.
-As noted above, Mr. Sadler declined such fees following his retirement as an employee as of June 30, 2010.
+Directors of M&T Bank Corporation who are not also salaried officers of M&T Bank Corporation or its subsidiaries receive an attendance fee of \$2,000 for each meeting of the Board of Directors attended.
+Directors who are members of the Executive Committee of the Board of Directors of M&T Bank Corporation receive \$1,000 for each Executive Committee meeting attended and members of the Audit and Risk Committee receive \$3,000 for each Audit and Risk Committee meeting attended.
 Compensation is paid at the end of each calendar quarter in an amount equal to one-quarter of a director's annual retainer and the meeting fees earned during such quarter.
 All directors of M&T Bank Corporation are entitled to reimbursement for travel expenses incidental to their attendance at meetings.
+The Board of Directors has determined that no fees (retainer, attendance or otherwise) shall be paid to a director who is a salaried officer of M&T Bank Corporation or any of its subsidiaries, or where such individual continues to receive payment for ongoing services to M&T Bank Corporation or any of its subsidiaries immediately after ceasing to be a salaried officer.

 M&T Bank Corporation 2008 Directors' Stock Plan.
-Pursuant to the terms of the 2008 Directors' Stock Plan, each director can elect to receive payment of his or her annual compensation in cash, in shares of M&T Bank Corporation Common Stock, or in a combination of cash and shares of M&T Bank Corporation Common Stock for services as a director or advisory director of M&T Bank Corporation and its subsidiaries.
+Pursuant to the terms of the 2008 Directors' Stock Plan, each director can elect to receive payment of his or her annual compensation in cash, in shares of Common Stock, or in a combination of cash and shares of Common Stock for services as a director or advisory director of M&T Bank Corporation and its subsidiaries.
 The number of shares of Common Stock paid is determined by dividing the amount of such compensation payable in shares of Common Stock by the closing price of Common Stock on the NYSE on the business day immediately preceding the day the compensation is payable.
+Shares of Common Stock received in payment of fees vests immediately upon grant.